-TASK 5 OPERATIONS AND RELIABILITY
+TASK 4 OPERATIONS AND RELIABILITY

-Recipients shall comply with the reliability performance standards, recordkeeping, reporting, and maintenance requirements (Requirements) for EV chargers installed as part of this Agreement.
+Recipients shall comply with the reliability performance standards, recordkeeping, reporting, and maintenance requirements (Requirements) for EV chargers installed as part of this Agreement, excluding any charger used solely for private use at a single-family residence or a multifamily housing unit with four or fewer units.
 In the event the CEC adopts regulations that include Requirements, for example as required by AB 2061 (Ting, Chapter 345, Statutes of 2022) and/or AB 126 (Reyes, Chapter 319, Statutes of 2023), those Requirements shall supersede the Requirements contained in this Scope of Work for this Agreement wherever, as determined by the CAM, they conflict or are redundant.

-TASK 5.1 Operations
+Task 4.1 Operations

-- Operate the installed charging ports during the term of this Agreement. - Ensure that the charging port uptime for each charging port installed in the project is at least 97 percent (97%) of each year for six (6) years after the beginning of operation.
+- Operate the installed charging ports during the term of this agreement. - Ensure that the charging port uptime for each charging port installed in the project is at least 97 percent of each year for six years after the beginning of operation.

-Without limitation to other rights and remedies which the CEC may have, including but not limited to survival provisions specified in the Terms and Conditions of this Agreement, this requirement to ensure operationality for six (6) years after the beginning of operation shall survive the completion or termination date of this Agreement.
+Without limitation to other rights and remedies which the CEC may have, including but not limited to survival provisions specified in the Terms and Conditions of this Agreement, this requirement to ensure operationality for six years after the beginning of operation shall survive the completion or termination date of this agreement.
 In addition to other requirements in the Terms and Conditions of this Agreement, all CEC-reimbursable expenditures must be incurred within the Agreement term.

-TASK 5.2 Recordkeeping
+Task 4.2 Recordkeeping